barbarapawlowskaa/monoisotopic_prediction_thesis/README.md

 │   ├── step00_shared_utils.py
 │   ├── ...
 │   └── step16_visualisation_5d.py
+├── .gitignore
+├── LICENSE
+├── README.md
-└── data/
+└── requirements.txt
-    └── uniprot_sprot.fasta.gz   # not included in the repo, see Data below
 ```

+`data/`, `figures/`, and `results/` are not part of the repository.
 `figures/` and `results/` are created automatically when the pipeline
-runs and are not part of the repository.
+runs, `data/` must be created manually (see Data below).

 All `stepNN_*.py` scripts and `run_all.py` are located in `scripts/`.